Radbot of Klettgau

+An earlier rendering of Radbot reproduced in the first volume of the c.
+1800 Chronicle of the Habsburgs.

-Radbot, Count of Klettgau (c.
-985 – 1045) was Graf (Count) of the county of Klettgau on the High Rhine in Swabia.
-Radbot was one of the progenitors of the Habsburg dynasty, and he chose to name his fortress Habsburg.
+Radbot of Klettgau (Radbot von Klettgau; c.
+985 – 1045) was a count of Klettgau (Graf von Klettgau) on the High Rhine in Swabia.
+Radbot was one of the progenitors of the Habsburg dynasty, who took their name from the fortress Radbot erected and named Habsburg.

-Radbot was probably the second son of Lanzelin of Klettgau (son of Guntram, Count in Breisgau) and the younger brother of Bishop Werner I of Strasbourg.
-In 1010, he married Ida (before 979–1035), daughter of Duke Frederick I of Upper Lorraine and Beatrice of France.
-Their son was named Werner I, Count of Habsburg.
+Radbot was probably the second son of Lanzelin of Klettgau (son of Guntram the Rich, a count in Breisgau) and the younger brother of Werner I, bishop of Strasbourg.
+In 1010, he married Ita or Ida (23 July – post 1035), daughter of Adalbert II (d.
+1033), Count of Saargau and Metz of the House of Matfriede, and Judith, daughter of Conrad I of Swabia.
+She was the sister or half-sister of Kuno of Rheinfelden, father of Rudolf, Duke of Swabia, who acted as anti-king of Germany in the 1070s.
+Radbot and Ida's son was Werner I, count of Habsburg.

-Radbot built Habsburg Castle around 1025, and in 1027 established Muri Abbey, built up by Benedictine monks descending from Einsiedeln Abbey.
+Radbot built Habsburg Castle around 1025 and established Muri Abbey in 1027, which was filled by Benedictine monks descending from Einsiedeln Abbey.
+He died in 1045, either from an illness or—more likely—an assassination.